nghi-truyen/Flight-Data-Analysis/README.md

 The challenges is to:

 - reduce removals of parts,

 - reduce repair costs and,

 - reduce investments (stock optimization).

-In the new situation due to the pandemic, the airline has less aircraft flying and more contracts ending.
+In the situation due to the pandemic, the airline has less aircraft flying and more contracts ending.
 Consequently, they need to fine-tune their strategy “repair or stock unserviceable” to optimize the stock management.
 So the fact of forecasting for the failure of aircraft part is a significant underlying contributing factor for the proposals of such strategy.

 ### Tutorial: